Sawyer: Sure I'm a zombie, but I still got a heart.

 - Played with in Marvel Zombies.
 While most zombies are flesh-eating monsters, they retain their intelligence and are able to act rationally so long as they keep their Horror Hunger in check.
 Certain zombies also possess altruistic qualities such as Zombie Spider-Man who constantly has My God, What Have I Done? moments and eventually turned on his fellow zombies to side with the humans, while Zombie Colonel America still retains a degree of honor and promises to let survivors die painlessly first.

 - Emily is the titular Corpse Bride, a living corpse, who is also a sweet and kind girl.
 She's also in love with Victor and takes him to the Afterlife to have a wild honeymoon.
+In fact, the dead in general are pretty friendly and fun-loving, ironically being much more full of life than the very boring and dour living: even characters like Mayhew the sickly and unhappy coachman and Finis's grandfather who was every bit as bitter as he become much more happy and cheerful people once they've passed on.

 - Played with in Hotel Transylvania.
 Drac has zombie staff running the hotel and performing tasks such as moving luggage or serving food.
 While they are relatively harmless, they are still pretty slow and dimwitted like standard zombies.
 Though human guests can rest assured that they will never be attacked by them during their stay.